tdvance/GeneralProjectStuff/mkdict.md

 #Abstract Data Type MKDict

-* Depends on the Dictionary ADT.
+* Depends on the Dictionary ADT and the Set ADT.

 * Let KeyTag be an ADT that is a dictionary, except that it is immutable.
 It represents a dictionary mapping keys (strings) to tags (also strings).